jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

       ipv4 address 10.107.2.2 255.255.255.0
       ipv6 address fc00:0:107:2::2/64
       no shutdown
+    commit
     ```

  2. Add VRF static routes
-     In addition to configuring *GigabitEthernet0/0/0/3* to be a member of VRF carrots, xrd07 will need a pair of static routes for reachability to Rome's "40" and "50" network prefixes:
+     In addition to configuring *GigabitEthernet0/0/0/3* to be a member of VRF carrots, **xrd07** will need a pair of static routes for reachability to **Rome's** "40" and "50" network prefixes:
     **xrd07**
     ```
     router static